Two Rays With A Common Endpoint

 Formation of Angles

 When two rays share a common endpoint, they form an angle.
-Consider this: the common endpoint is called the vertex of the angle, while the two rays themselves are known as the arms or sides of the angle.
 Angles are typically named using three points, with the vertex point in the middle.
-Here's one way to look at it: angle ABC has point B as its vertex, with arms BA and BC.
+The common endpoint is called the vertex of the angle, while the two rays themselves are known as the arms or sides of the angle.
+Take this: angle ABC has point B as its vertex, with arms BA and BC.

 The space between the two rays is what we measure when determining an angle's size.
-Still, this measurement represents the amount of rotation needed to align one ray with the other.
-The concept of rotation is crucial to understanding angles, as it helps distinguish between different types of angles based on their measure Simple, but easy to overlook.
-But it adds up..
+Consider this: this measurement represents the amount of rotation needed to align one ray with the other.
+The concept of rotation is crucial to understanding angles, as it helps distinguish between different types of angles based on their measure Simple, but easy to overlook..

 Types of Angles